emironyuk/ClickHouse/docs/en/operations/settings/settings.md

 ## optimize_skip_unused_shards {#optimize-skip-unused-shards}

-Enables or disables skipping of unused shards for `SELECT` queries that have sharding key condition in `WHERE / PREWHERE` (assuming that the data is distributed by sharding key, otherwise does nothing).
+Enables or disables skipping of unused shards for [SELECT](../../sql-reference/statements/select.md) queries that have sharding key condition in `WHERE/PREWHERE` (assuming that the data is distributed by sharding key, otherwise does nothing).

 Possible values: